 Build success by engaging residents.
-Residents can be a strong asset in your planning, communication, implementation, and compliance efforts.
+Residents can be a strong asset in your planning, communication, implementation, and policy adherence efforts.

 Residents often did not understand the purpose of the smoke-free policy or its requirements, speaking to the importance of resident engagement.
-Early and ongoing awareness and educational efforts are necessary to promote understanding and compliance.
+Early and ongoing awareness and educational efforts are necessary to promote understanding and policy adherence.

 - 57% of surveyed residents mistakenly believed or didn’t know whether the smoke-free policy required residents to quit smoking.